Nana2929/ORA-modrl/report.md

 ## Introduction
 ### Background: Disaster Relief Logistics

-Our project is inspired by "A multi-objective robust stochastic programming model for disaster relief logistics under uncertainty" by Ali bozorgi-Amiri et al, published on *OR Spectrum* in year 2011.
+Our project is inspired by "A multi-objective robust stochastic programming model for disaster relief logistics under uncertainty" by Ali Bozorgi-Amiri et al, published on *OR Spectrum* in year 2011.
 Their model is a multi-objective model that aims to minimizes the total cost and its variance (as the first objective), and maximizes the satisfaction level of the least satisfied affected area (as the second objective).
 Since the disaster scale is stochastic, their model proposes to use discrete scenario analysis to include the stochastic factors.